-Members Voluntary Liquidation (MVL) enables a company to be closed down, its assets realised, and creditors paid, with the residual funds being distributed as capital to its Shareholders in a tax-efficient manner.
+Members voluntary liquidation (MVL) enables a company to be closed down, its assets realised and its creditors paid, with the residual funds being distributed as capital to its shareholders in a tax-efficient manner.

-Shareholders appoint a Liquidator, requiring 75% approval, and a Declaration of Solvency is prepared by the Directors stating that the company can pay its liabilities in full, plus statutory interest, within a 12-month period.
+Shareholders appoint a liquidator, requiring 75% approval, and a declaration of solvency is prepared by the directors, which states that the company can pay its liabilities in full, plus statutory interest, within a 12-month period.

-The tax implications of a MVL need to be fully understood prior to the solvent Liquidation being commenced to maximise the shareholders’ return.
+The tax implications of an MVL need to be fully understood prior to the solvent liquidation being commenced in order to maximise the shareholders’ return.

 Our expert insolvency practitioners are here to assist you with advice surrounding the MVL process at a free, no-obligation meeting.